dailystory/docs/articles/changelog/2020/april.md

 * updates to allow mobile phone or email as a contact key
 * validation for phone numbers
 * Email no longer required to save a contact
+* contact map file validation for email or mobile phone
+* contact import ux validates on email or mobile phone

 ## April 23, 2020
 * updates to web form to manage picklist